-When an orphan circuit is learned, the router assigns it a CIR equal to the line access rate.
-During times of congestion, the CIR may be greater than those PVCs that were added during network configuration.
-If you are relying on the orphan to route important data, it is recommended that you add a PVC in place of the orphan.
-This way you can assign a CIR that is supported by the network.
+When an orphan circuit is learned, the router assigns it a CIR of 64000.
+If you are relying on the orphan circuit to route important data, it is recommended that you add a PVC in place of the orphan.
+Doing this, you can assign a CIR that the network commits to support.